 Contemporary imperatives of climate change, changing demographics, rising infrastructure costs and environmental management require a more sustainable approach to residential growth.
-The Strategy is therefore promoting consolidation of existing settlements

-"Home to just over 86% of the region's population, Greater Hobart is the most significant single settlement within the region...
+The Strategy is therefore promoting consolidation of existing settlements population, Greater Hobart is the most significant single settlement within the region...
 There is considerable connectivity between Greater Hobart as a settlement and residential development in other towns and locations within the region."